apache/druid/docs/content/operations/other-hadoop.md

 These properties can be set in either one of the following ways:

-- Using the task definition, e.g. add `"mapreduce.job.classloader": "true"` to the `jobProperties` of the `tuningConfig` of your indexing task (see the [batch ingestion documentation](../ingestion/batch-ingestion.html)).
+- Using the task definition, e.g. add `"mapreduce.job.classloader": "true"` to the `jobProperties` of the `tuningConfig` of your indexing task (see the [Hadoop batch ingestion documentation](../ingestion/hadoop.html)).
 - Using system properties, e.g. on the middleManager set `druid.indexer.runner.javaOpts=... -Dhadoop.mapreduce.job.classloader=true`.

 ### Overriding specific classes